-• Following a maximum in zooplankton biomass during the early 2000s the biomass declined with a minimum in 2006.
-From 2010, the trend turned to an increase and the last five years the zooplankton biomass has fluctuated around the long-term mean (ICES, 2020a).
-Interestingly, all the areas, excluding east of Iceland and on few occasions Jan Mayen, show co-varying changes in zooplankton biomass.

-The Atlantic water mass in the Norwegian Sea was warmer and saltier over the period 2000-2016 than the long-term mean (ICES, 2020c).
+- Following a maximum in zooplankton biomass in May during the early 2000s the biomass declined with a minimum in 2006.
+From 2010, the trend turned to an increase and the last five years the zooplankton biomass has fluctuated around the long-term mean (ICES, 2021a).
+Interestingly, all the areas, excluding east of Iceland and on few occasions Jan Mayen, show co-varying changes in zooplankton biomass. - The Atlantic water mass in the Norwegian Sea was warmer and saltier over the period 2000-2016 than the long-term mean (ICES, 2021b).
 However, during the period, 2017-2020 the temperature remained relatively warm while the salinity had a marked decrease.
 Two different mechanisms can explain this, increased fraction of subpolar water (fresh and cold) and low heat loss to the atmosphere in the Norwegian Atlantic flow.
 Under the assumption that circulation patterns do not change, this situation with anomalously fresh Atlantic water in the Norwegian Sea can be expected to continue and even increase in the coming years.
-The relative minor cooling is due to the anomalous small local heat loss to the atmosphere during the same period.

-- The cumulative spawning-stock biomass (SSB) of the three main pelagic species in the Norwegian Sea (Norwegian Spring Spawning herring, Northeast Atlantic mackerel and Blue whiting) increased from approximately 6 million tonnes in early 1980s to 14 million tonnes in the mid-2000s and has since fluctuated between 13 million tonnes and 15 million tonnes (ICES, 2020c). - In general, the herring stock has had a more westerly feeding distribution (ICES 2020a; 2020b) in the recent years than what was previously observed.
-However, the relatively large 2016 year class included a more north-eastern distribution than the older age classes in the stock (ICES 2020a,b).
-The more westerly distribution might be due to either better feeding opportunities there or a response to feeding competition with mackerel but the consequence is a less spatial overlap of herring and mackerel in Norwegian Sea and adjoining waters since around 2014 (ICES, 2015b; 2020b).
-In the case of the 2016 year-class in 2020 it is known that incoming strong year classes often have different migratory patterns than the older part of the stock (Huse et al. 2010) but the reason for the easterly distribution is unknown.
+The relative minor cooling is due to the anomalous small local heat loss to the atmosphere during the same period. - In general, the herring stock has had a more westerly feeding distribution (ICES, 2021a; 2021c) in the recent years than what was previously observed.
+The large 2016 year class included a more northeastern distribution than the older age classes in the stock in 2020, but in 2021 it was also widely distributed into the southwestern feeding area, although not as far west as the older herring.
+The more westerly distribution might be due to either better feeding opportunities there or a response to feeding competition with mackerel but the consequence is a less spatial overlap of herring and mackerel in Norwegian Sea and adjoining waters since around 2014 (ICES, 2021c). - Where herring and mackerel overlap spatially they compete for food to some extent (Bachiller et al., 2016, 2018; Debes et al., 2012; Langøy et al., 2012; Óskarsson et al., 2016).
+There are studies showing mackerel being more effective feeder, which might indicate that the herring is forced to the southwestern and northeastern fringe of Norwegian Sea (ICES, 2021c).
+Alternatively, the higher zooplankton biomass in the southwest could also attract the herring in to this location, since zooplankton biomass is much lower in the northeast (ICES, 2020b).

-- Where herring and mackerel overlap spatially they compete for food to some extent (Bachiller et al., 2016, 2018; Debes et al., 2012; Langøy et al., 2012; Óskarsson et al., 2016) but studies showing mackerel being more effective feeder might indicate that the herring is forced to the south western and north eastern fringe of Norwegian Sea (ICES, 2015b; 2016b; 2020b).
-Whilst higher zooplankton biomass in the southwest could also attract the herring in to this location zooplankton biomass is much lower in the north east (ICES, 2020b). - Results of stomach analyses of mackerel on the Norwegian coastal shelf (between about 66°N and 69°N) suggest that mackerel fed opportunistically on herring larvae, and that predation pressure therefore largely depends on the degree of overlap in time and space (Skaret et al., 2015).
-Sampling in June 2017 and 2018, specifically studying mackerel predation on herring larvae, found significant numbers of herring larvae in mackerel stomachs in the area just south of Lofoten (IMR, Bergen RECNOR project, Pers.
-Comm.). - Herring growth (i.e. length-at-age) varied over the period 1994-2015 and was negatively related to stock size (Homrum et al., 2016), which indicates interaction between fish density and prey availability.
-Since 2015 the SSB has continued to decline but mean length of age 6 fish has remained fairly stable, even decreasing slightly (ICES, 2020c) suggesting that factors other than fish density are currently driving changes in fish size. - The 2016 year class of herring is the strongest since the 2004 year class in the Norwegian Sea as 4 year old based on the IESNS survey 2020 (ICES, 2020a).
-This is indicative of good recruitment to the stock over the next ~two years.

-In the winter 2017/2018, the overwintering grounds shifted northward along the coast of Norway with older individuals occurring in oceanic areas (ICES, 2020c).
+- Results of stomach analyses of mackerel on the Norwegian coastal shelf (between about 66°N and 69°N) suggest that mackerel fed opportunistically on herring larvae, and that predation pressure therefore largely depends on the degree of overlap in time and space (Skaret et al., 2015).
+Sampling in June 2017 and 2018, specifically studying mackerel predation on herring larvae, found significant numbers of herring larvae in mackerel stomachs in the area just south of Lofoten (Allan et al., 2021). - The 2016 year class of herring was the strongest since the 2004 year class in the Norwegian Sea as 4 year old based on the IESNS survey 2020 but had decreased somewhat as 5 year olds in the IESNS survey 2021 (Table 4.4.7.3). - In winter 2017/2018, the overwintering grounds shifted northward along the coast of Norway with older individuals occurring in oceanic areas.
 Such changes previously coincided with large year classes entering the spawning stock, however this recent change did not.
 Also, the onset of the overwintering period is later in the year since the end of the 2000s.